-Our Osteopaths regularly assess, manage and treat back pain and sciatica.
-In fact these complaints are one of the most common reasons why people come to see us.
+Our Osteopaths regularly assess, manage and treat lower back pain and sciatica.
+In fact, these complaints are one of the most common reasons why people come to see us.

 Don’t let back pain stop you

-Experience a high level of care by our Osteopaths who get people with back pain and sciatica back on their feet and back to the activities you enjoy.
+Experience a high level of care who get people with back pain and sciatica back on their feet and back to the activities you enjoy.

 It’s important to establish a diagnosis

-Research supports the use of Osteopathy for the treatment of low back pain and is becoming more accepted and well known in the wider medical community.
+Research supports the use of Osteopathy for the treatment of low back pain.
+This approach is becoming more accepted and well known in the wider medical community.